Pulling Out Might Work Better Than You Think (But Keep Using Condoms)

 Effectiveness of the Pull-out Method

-Causes of the Pull-out Method’s Mistakes
+Reasons Behind the Pull-out Method’s Failings

 1. Pre-Ejaculate: The Hidden Threat